abhayagiri/what-is-buddhism/main.md

 of a *Bodhisattva*, one who vows to become a Buddha in a future life.

-The Theravada schools continued to look to the original teachings and lifestyle of the Buddha as their inspiration, and they became established in Sri Lanka, Myanmar (Burma), Thailand, Laos and Cambodia.
+The Theravada schools continued to look to the original teachings and lifestyle of the Buddha as their inspiration.
+They became established in Sri Lanka, Myanmar (Burma), Thailand, Laos and Cambodia.
 Mahayana took root in China and from there spread to Japan, Korea and Vietnam.
 A later school, known as Vajrayana, then spread from India to Tibet, incorporating the local animist religion to create Tibetan Buddhism.
 This then spread further to Mongolia and Bhutan.
-The most well-known Tibetan monk and Nobel Peace Prize laureate is the Dalai Lama.
+The most well-known Tibetan monk, and Nobel Peace Prize laureate, is the Dalai Lama.

 # Buddhism in the World Today